The Applicant Guide: What should I include in an application?

-For applications for new products, amendments to existing products and renewals, you should supply a draft Registration Report (dRR) as detailed in 'The Applicant Guide: Zonal authorisations and mutual recognition under Regulation (EC) 1107/2009'.
+For applications for new products, amendments to existing products and renewals, you should supply a draft Registration Report (dRR).
+Use these dRR templates to help you.

 Please note that the dRR and the application overview perform different functions.
 If you submit a dRR with your application, we request that you additionally include a simple application overview highlighting the general approach to be taken with your application.
 This should set out data ownership/access and clearly summarise how each area of the assessment is supported.
 If the application relies on previous risk assessments, please make clear reference to when and where these assessments were undertaken.

 You must submit, or refer to, copies of any previous relevant correspondence relating to your application so that all supporting information is available, or can be traced, by the Assessment Manager.
 Relevant correspondence can consist of letters or emails and may include the following:

 - Reference to the current authorisation for your product (for example refer to the appropriate COP number) and any associated 'amendment' Notices